nielsrhansen/msgl/README.md

 ```

 ### 3. Compute lambda sequence
-Choose a lambda.min and an alpha.
-With alpha = 1 for lasso, alpha = 0 for group lasso and alpha in the range (0,1) for spares group lasso.
+Choose 'lambda.min' and 'alpha'.
+With 'alpha = 1' for lasso, 'alpha = 0' for group lasso and 'alpha' in the range (0,1) for spares group lasso.

 ```R
 lambda <- msgl.lambda.seq(x, classes, alpha = 0.25, lambda.min = 1e-4)